subaguru/Netliflix/README.md

-#NETFLIX CLONE
+# NETFLIX CLONE

-A Netflix clone built with React, Tailwind CSS, Redux, and TMDB APIs.
+An Netflix clone built with React, Tailwind CSS, Redux, and YouTube APIs.